dwainscheeren/dwains-lovelace-dashboard/docs/information/update.md

 ## Update 2.0.0 (Coming soon) 🎉

+Note: Dwains Theme has been renamed to Dwains Dashboard!

 To update to Dwains Dashboard 2.0.0 you first need to remove your 1.* version of Dwains Theme follow **all** steps below:

 With /config/ I mean the folder where your whole HA config is.